Wirehaired Pointing Griffon

 See all Wirehaired Pointing Griffon dog breed facts and characteristics below!

 Wirehaired Pointing Griffon Dog Breed Pictures

 Wirehaired Pointer Griffon Dog Breed Information, Pictures, Characteristics & Facts - DogTime

 Dog Breed Group:Sporting Dogs

-Height: 1 foot, 8 inches to 2 feet tall at the shoulder
+Height:20 to 24 inches tall at the shoulder

 The Wirehaired Pointing Griffon is a medium-sized gundog breed of relatively recent vintage.
 The breed was developed near the end of the 19th century, and ever since then these dogs have awed people with their amazing ability to point and retrieve.